dehidehidehi/vim-tools-for-scheme/README.md

 # Vim tools for Scheme

-The developper experience for Lisps, and in this case Scheme, is painful.
+The developper experience for Scheme using vanilla Vim is painful.
 The goal of this repository is to provide a modern developper experience in Vim for making Scheme applications.

 # Solutions